-Forest Harvest Plans
+Forest Harvest Planning Process

-The document or plan that links the higher level plans to what happens on the ground is the Forest Harvest Plan.
+The Forest Harvest Plan (FHP) that links the higher-level plans to what happens on the ground.
 A few years prior to an area being harvested, forest planners will initiate the Forest Harvest Plan.
-The first step is to consider all of the information they have for the area planned for harvest.
+The first step is to consider all of the values they have for the area planned for harvest.
 This includes vegetation maps for the area, air photos, topographic information and information provided by communities and stakeholders.
 With this information they will begin the process of establishing or drawing the boundaries of the cutblocks, as well as the road network needed to get from the permanent roads to those cutblocks.

-Once all of the blocks for a planning unit are sketched out, a layout crew will hit the ground to ensure those plans make sense.
-This is when flagging ribbons are tied in the forest and you may start to see evidence that there is activity planned for the area.
-Any changes required to the plans discovered during the layout or ground truthing stage are communicated back to the planners and adjustments are made to the plans.
-Things that are confirmed in the bush by the layout crew are:
+Once all of the blocks for a planning unit are sketched out, a layout crew will field verify the ground to ensure those plans make sense.
+This is when flagging ribbons are tied in the forest where you may start to see evidence that there is activity planned for the area.
+Any found changes required to the plans discovered during the field verification stage are communicated back to the planners and adjustments are made to the plans.
+Features that are confirmed in the bush by the layout crew are: